-I am sure you all have this question in mind – How to prepare for Data Engineer interview?
-This Top Data Engineer interview questions blog is carefully curated with questions which commonly appear in interviews across all of the companies.
+We are sure you all have this question in mind – How to prepare for a Data Engineer interview?
+This Top Data Engineer interview questions blog is carefully curated with questions that commonly appear in interviews across all companies.
 Following through and understanding the questions will help you grasp the concepts faster and be more confident in the interviews that you’re preparing for.

 Q1.
 What is Data Engineering?

 Q2.
 Define Data Modeling.